philipsales/techinical_notes/notes/coursera-machine-learning/machine_learning.md

 - Gradient Descent for Neural Network:
-    - algorithmn on finding the minimal the cost function
+    - algorithmn on finding the minimal the Cost Function / Optimization Objective

 #### Gradient Descent: Back Propagation Algorithm
-- returning the error rate (cost function value) to back to the first layer, in order for the first layer to change the original weight value with respect to the returned error rate
+- returning the error rate (Cost Function / Optimization Objective value) to back to the first layer, in order for the first layer to change the original weight value with respect to the returned error rate
-- "Backpropagation" is neural-network terminology for minimizing our cost function, just like what we were doing with gradient descent in logistic and linear regression.
+- "Backpropagation" is neural-network terminology for minimizing our Cost Function / Optimization Objective, just like what we were doing with gradient descent in logistic and linear regression.

 - Inutition: delta = "error of activation function" or "error of cost" of node j in layer l
 - For each output unit (layer L=4)